MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/itadmin-tib-get-started.md

 Microsoft 365 Education Trial in a Box lets you try out Microsoft 365 Education with new Windows 10 devices for education.
 With Trial in a Box, you:
 * Try out two new devices running Windows 10 S Fall Creators Update for just $99
 * Get a 12-month trial subscription to Microsoft 365 Education A3
-* Can call a customer support hotline for any questions related to Trial in a Box
+* Get customer support for any questions related to Microsoft 365 Education
 * Get a quick start guide and device reset tools in the box
 * Work with a pre-setup test tenant so you can focus on deploying and managing apps, devices, and users and trying out other features that you get with Microsoft 365 Education